Best Practices

 - Scroll or search through your complete email history

-If you applied a label before archiving, the email still has that label.
+Quick Tip: If you applied a label before archiving, the email still has that label.
 Click any custom label in your sidebar to see emails organized there, including archived ones.

 How to View Archived Emails in Gmail Mobile App